xuebaodev/wawaji/README.md

 <br>===================question========================
-<br>1.Can't see heart beat from the doll machine?
+<br>1.Can't see heartbeat from the doll machine?
 <br>
 <br>Make sure your doll machine's ip is connect to your server.
 That would happend when the ip is conflict, if your configure is absolutly right.(Make sure the LAN line is connect to the route too!)
 <br>